tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 {{% /tip %}}

 A Docker Hub repository is designed to contain one or multiple versions of a Docker image, which are differentiated by their tag.
 Optionally, it is recommended that you assign an appropriate tag to each of your images within a repository so you can appropriately differentiate them.
-However, you don't have to worry if you don't do it, in that case Docker will simply automatically assign the `latest` tag to the last build of your image.
+However, you don't have to worry if you don't do it, in that case Docker will simply automatically assign the "latest" tag to the last build of your image.
 To assign a tag to your recently built image you should type the following in the command line:

 `docker tag <image_id> <your_image_name>:<tag>`